thyarles/knsk/README.md

-    --delete-resource     Delete resources founded in your stucked namespaces --delete-all          Delete resources of stucked namespaces and broken API --force               Force deletion of stucked namespaces even if a clen deletion fail --port {number}       Up kubectl prosy on this port, default is 8765 --timeout {number}    Max time (in seconds) to wait for Kubectl commands --no-color            All output without colors (useful for scripts) -h --help             Show this help
+    --delete-resource     Delete resources founded in your stucked namespaces --delete-all          Delete resources of stucked namespaces and broken API --force               Force deletion of stucked namespaces even if a clen deletion fail --port {number}       Up kubectl proxy on this port, default is 8765 --timeout {number}    Max time (in seconds) to wait for Kubectl commands --no-color            All output without colors (useful for scripts) -h --help             Show this help